proprietary/hugo-site/content/posts/software-stack-preferences.md

 Plus its package manager doubles as a build tool for [reproducible builds](https://en.wikipedia.org/wiki/Reproducible_builds).
 The Nix family of OS (and this includes Guix) is probably the first real non-incremental advancement in operating systems design since Windows XP.

 That said, if you are just starting with Linux, or just want something that is stable and works, I recommend Debian.
-For just a dekstop OS you are casually using and don't really care about this stuff, you can't go wrong with MacOS.
+For just a desktop OS you are casually using and don't really care about this stuff, you can't go wrong with MacOS.
 Personally not a fan of Windows.

 ## Filesystem